Crystal structure and collective oxygen transport in high-temperature Ta$_{2}$O$_{5}$: Results

-With the Ta backbone validated, we now address the thermal effects on the oxygen sublattice.
-The same molecular dynamics simulations at 1000 K revealed unexpected oxygen diffusion channels within the crystal.
-While most oxygen atoms oscillate around their equilibrium positions as anticipated, those situated near the center of the $\lambda$ blocks---roughly midway between the screw-rotation planes—display anomalous, long-range motion.
-In the trajectory data, these particular oxygens trace out continuous, wavy paths that span multiple lattice sites and even overlap each other (Figure~2c).
-Closer examination (Figure~2d and Video~S1) shows that a collective drift occurs: groups of oxygen atoms move in unison along the [100] or [010] directions within a Ta$_2$O$_3$ layer.
-Figure~2e tracks three consecutive oxygen ions drifting along [100] in the same layer; they move synchronously and maintain nearly constant separations.
-This cooperative “floating” motion involves the oxygen ions repeatedly shifting between twofold and threefold coordination environments as they migrate (Figure~2d).
-Notably, this cooperative drift persists even at 500 K (Figure~S4), though it ceases by 400~K in our 20-ps simulations, indicating a thermally activated process.
-These results were confirmed several times with varying initial conditions and temperatures.
-For comparison, we performed analogous simulations for orthorhombic-$\lambda$ Ta$_2$O$_5$: in that case, where O atoms have similar local bonding with the drifting O atoms in the tetragonal-$\lambda$ structure (Figure~1b), no comparable oxygen transport was observed even at 1500 K (Figure~S5).
-The stark contrast highlights that the tetragonal H-Ta$_2$O$_5$ structure uniquely enables oxygen mobility without defects.
+With the Ta framework established, we next examine thermal effects on the oxygen sublattice.
+The same molecular dynamics simulations at 1000 K reveal the emergence of oxygen migration pathways within the crystal.
+While most oxygen atoms fluctuate around their equilibrium positions, those located near the center of the $\lambda$ blocks—approximately midway between adjacent screw-rotation planes—exhibit anomalous, long-range motion.
+In the trajectories, these atoms trace continuous, wavy paths spanning multiple lattice sites and frequently overlapping (Fig.~2c).
+Closer inspection (Fig.~2d and Supplementary Movie~1) indicates a collective drift, in which groups of oxygen atoms move coherently along the [100] or [010] directions within a Ta$_2$O$_3$ layer.
+As illustrated in Fig.~2e, three neighboring oxygen ions drifting along [100] maintain nearly constant separations while moving in concert.
+This cooperative motion involves repeated transitions between twofold and threefold coordination environments during migration (Fig.~2d).
+The drift persists at 500 K (Fig.~S5) but is not observed at 400 K within the 20-ps simulation window, consistent with a thermally activated process.
+These behaviors are reproducible across multiple simulations with different initial conditions and temperatures.
+For comparison, analogous simulations for orthorhombic-$\lambda$ Ta$_2$O$_5$—where oxygen atoms have similar local bonding environments (Fig.~1b)—show no comparable transport even at 1500 K (Fig.~S6).
+This contrast indicates that the tetragonal H-Ta$_2$O$_5$ structure can support oxygen mobility beyond conventional vibrational motion.